-You've likely heard the term "stranger danger," the idea that children need to be wary of strangers.
+You've likely heard the term "stranger danger" — the idea that children need to be wary of strangers.
 Did you know that many organizations, including the National Center for Missing & Exploited Children (NCMEC), don't support the "stranger danger" message?
-Here's why.
-NCMEC says children do not fully understand the concept and are confused by the idea of "good" and "bad" strangers.
-They will often describe a stranger as someone who is "ugly or mean" and don't perceive "nice-looking or friendly" people as strangers.
+Here's why: NCMEC says children do not fully understand the concept and are confused by the idea of "good" and "bad" strangers.
+They'll often describe a stranger as someone who is "ugly or mean" and don't perceive "nice-looking or friendly" people as strangers.

-NCMEC suggests empowering children with positive messages and safety skills that "will not only build their self-esteem and self-confidence, but also help keep them safer."
-This includes learning how to recognize and avoid potentially dangerous situations, as well as learning effective steps to remove themselves from the situation.
+NCMEC suggests empowering children with positive messages and safety skills that "will not only build their self-esteem and self-confidence but also help keep them safer."
+This includes learning how to recognize and avoid potentially dangerous situations, as well as learning effective steps to remove themselves from situations.

 - Instruct children to always join a friend when walking or biking to and from school.

-- Make sure your child knows that adults shouldn't ask children for help.
+- Make sure your children know that adults shouldn't ask children for help.

 - Teach children to trust their feelings if they feel uncomfortable, scared or confused.

-- Teach children that it is more important to get out of a threatening or uncomfortable situation, than it is to be polite.
+- Teach children that it's more important to get out of a threatening or uncomfortable situation than it is to be polite.